kbab6aoo/resume/readme.md

 	-	Migrate Confluence wiki systems
 	-	Maintain and improve runbooks and operational processes
 	-	Establish and promote best practices for the usage of Confluence
+-	Resolve issues in clients test and production environments
+-	Restrict Acess to resources
+	-	User creation and administration

+###### Technology Stack:
 -	Cloud Technologies
 	-	AWS, OPENSTACK
 -	Provision Virtual Machines and Network Configurations